Transferring domain names into CIX is easy

 c) Enter a contact telephone number

-How do I generate an authorization code to move a domain name away from CIX?
+How do I generate an authorisation code to move a domain name away from CIX?